ARE YOU BEING TREATED DIFFERENTLY OR UNFAVORABLY IN THE WORKPLACE BECAUSE OF YOUR DISABILITY OR NEED FOR ACCOMMODATION?

 Here are a few things you can do if you believe you are experiencing discrimination due to your disability/need for an accommodation at work:

-You should never be treated differently or afforded less opportunities because you have a disability.
+You should never be treated differently or afforded fewer opportunities because you have a disability.
 If you are being subjected to disability discrimination in the workplace, as an employee, you have options.
 You have rights.
-The Potter Handy Employment Law Group is here for you.
+The Potter Handy Employment Rights Law Firm is here for you.